Our mission is to equip, empower, and engage individuals to help advance the Gospel of Jesus Christ and God’s work in Mexico and around the world.

 - Women’s Shelter – VIFAC: This women’s ministry helps pregnant women by way of relationship building, sharing personal testimonies, praying for one another, and engaging in crafts and other activities with the women.
-The mission of VIFAC is to promote life and family and to encourage mothers with unexpected pregnancies.
+The mission of VIFAC is to promote life and family and encourage mothers experiencing unexpected pregnancies.

 Ministry Brigades (Weekend Trips)

 Several weekend trips to Mexico are offered each semester to provide students with opportunities to engage with local ministry partners and communities where ongoing ministry relationships can be fostered.
 Students are empowered to serve alongside ministry partners in the following areas: kids’ ministry, community service projects, orphanages, public health, elderly and mental health care organizations, and the autism center.
-For more information, visit mexicooutreach.org.
+For more information, visit the Mexico Outreach website.